A discrete approach to Dirichlet L-functions, their special values and zeros: Introduction

 \end{corollary}

-In the case $n=1$ these formulas were found by Xie, Zhao, and Zhao in \cite{XZZ24} as mentioned above.
+In the case $n=1$ these formulas were found by Xie, Zhao, and Zhao in \cite{XZZ24}.
 They also displayed the corresponding formulas expressing the special values of the Dirichlet $L$-functions in terms of the discrete ones.